-Safer & Stronger Towns
+Safer & Stronger Town S

 Performance RAG : Green Finance RAG: Green Overview of priorities & achievements this quarter: The High Street Accelerator, Green Spaces and Safer Streets Programmes are showing good progress in the Town Centre and progress includes:- Summer Planting in Victoria Street including a range of new planters and seating introduced.
 Living walls have also been created in Victoria Street and on the side of St. James House.
-WISE PSPO enforcement officers continue to enforce the no cycling area of Victoria Street resulting in a reduction in cycling.
+WISE PSPO enforcement officers continue to enforce the no cycling area of Victoria Street resulting in a reduction in cycling .
 Monthly multi-agency Days of Action continue to take place seeing further reductions in crime and ASB in the Town centre.
 The HAVEN Centre has re-located to Queen Street ensuring the Young People can have a place to meet and receive positive engagement helping to reduce Youth ASB.
 The Selective Licensing Working Party has completed the consultation for a designated Area on the East Marsh.
 Findings are currently being collated ahead of a Cabinet decision in July 2025.
-Key challenges: Violence against Women ar overseen via the Communit Multi-agency Area Based problem solving at a place process to prioritise action victims and identify repeat Tackling Crime and Anti-sol to tackle crime and anti-soci perpetrators and repeat loca ocial behaviour remains a key omy violence which is being ments. loped to drive partnership is includes a risk management al behaviour, support repeat tions.
+Key challenges: Violence against Women ar overseen via the Communi Multi-agency Area Based problem solving at a place process to prioritise action victims and identify repeat Tackling Crime and Anti-so wider Community Safety Pa that when comparing 2023 by 32 incidents from 225 to to tackle crime and anti-soci perpetrators and repeat loca ocial behaviour remains a key artnership.
+Latest data availal /24 data to 2024/25 data, all o 193 incidents, with alcohol idents.
+Violence with injury h omy violence which is being ments. loped to drive partnership is includes a risk management al behaviour, support repeat itions.
+Risks to non-delivery: and wider Council ASB Tea n and Town Centre Manager. afety Partnership arrangements A review of provision within m what future resourcing and 43